PPMC-lab/llps-datasets/README.txt

-This file has been created on 05-02-2024 by Carlos Pintado-Grima and last modified on 05-04-2024
+This file has been created on 05-02-2024 by Carlos Pintado-Grima and last modified on 09-04-2024

 GENERAL INFORMATION
 ------------------

 1. Dataset title:
-Client, driver and negative protein datasets in liquid-liquid phase separation
+Confident datasets of client, driver and negative proteins in liquid-liquid phase separation

 2. Authorship: